 Some folks stress over “falling off the wagon”.
-Look, even if you don’t stay quit, we know that even taking on a month-long sobriety challenge often leads to drops in alcohol use of 6 months and sometimes up to a year down the road.
+Even if you don’t stay quit, we know that even taking on a month-long sobriety challenge often leads to drops in alcohol use of 6 months and sometimes up to a year down the road.

-Tip 1: Mindfulness practice (like yoga and meditation) has also been demonstrated to assist problem drinkers to modify their alcohol consumption.
+Tip 1: Mindfulness practice (like yoga and meditation) has also been demonstrated to assist problem drinkers in modifying their alcohol consumption.

-Tip 2: If you all of a sudden have a craving to grab a beer, try doing some strenuous physical exercise or doing a thing you love as an alternative.
+Tip 2: If you suddenly have a craving to grab a beer, try doing some strenuous physical exercise or doing a thing you love as an alternative.
 These things discharge the same feel-good compounds in your mind as booze does.
-They will not make you feel drunk but they might make you feel better and calmer.
+They will not make you feel drunk, but they might make you feel better and calmer.

 Quitting drinking drawbacks?

 In ten years of helping people to get back in control of their alcohol use, we have never once had someone regret the decision to go sober.
-The benefits to quitting drinking are enormous and any drawbacks nothing more than a small challenge to be overcome.
+The benefits of quitting drinking are enormous, and any drawbacks are nothing more than a small challenge to be overcome.

 You will see dramatic improvements in health, relationships and career.
 So why not give it a go?

 Ready to take action?